gregsamek/TinyNews/index.md

 To quantify the text quality, I again used Llama 3 70B - this time as a judge.
 I asked the judge to consider how well the news bulletin matched the headline, the logical coherence of the prose, grammatical and semantic correctness, etc. I also made the judge aware of the instructions used during generation so that they would not be penalized for their simplistic language.
 Finally, I instructed the model to first write notes before assigning a grade.

-For all of these quality assessments, I use a sample size of 128.
+For all of these quality assessments, I used a sample size of 128.
 To begin, I established a baseline for the original 8B and 70B validation data.
 To my surprise, there was not a statistically significant difference between the models at this sample size.

 ```
   8b_original: 4.867